texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 - Navigate to "Tools -> Board" and select the "Arduino Uno" board.
 - Navigate to "Tools -> Serial Port", and select "ttyUSB#".
 The # corresponds to which USB port you have the robot plugged into.

-## Loading Your First Program
+## Loading Your First Program - Blinking an LED

+### exercises/ex01_LED

 The first program we're going to load is a simple program that blinks an LED on the robot.
 Here, you'll learn how to navigate through the Arduino IDE so that you can build and upload your own programs.

-In the Arduino IDE, navigate to "File-> Open", which will give you a file open dialog.
+- In the Arduino IDE, navigate to "File-> Open", which will give you a file open dialog.
 In your home directory, you will now have a directory called "exercises."
 Under "exercises/ex01_LED" you will find "ex01_LED.ino".
 Open this file.

 Now, let's go ahead and upload this code to the robot.
 To do so, you'll need to understand the menu bar at the top of the IDE.
 It should look just like this: